 The music and theatre departments at Shawnee State General and Technical College actively plan performances the year round.
-During the regular school year the music department presents at least three concert-type presentations by the performing vocal group, The Shawnee Singers.
+During the regular school year the music department presents at least three concerts by the performing choral group, the Shawnee Choir.
 These performances feature both classical and popular music.
-The Singers frequently perform for civic organizations outside the college community.
-Two new groups have been added to the music department-a men's ensemble and a women's ensemble.
-All music groups are open to any Shawnee State student.
+The Choir is made up of both college students and community members whose common interest is singing good music.
+The Choir frequently performs for civic and service organizations outside the college community, as well.
+Shawnee Choir is open to any Shawnee State student.